 - Your personal social media accounts

-You may have a family member or a friend of a friend within your social network who suits the position you’re looking for.
-Post an ad similar to what you’ve posted on your company’s social media accounts but include a personal touch to it.
-Consider this option only if you’re comfortable hiring family or friends and letting them go if things turn out badly.
-You’ll need to separate your personal relationship from your professional one and treat them like you would any other employee.
+It’s possible that a member of your family or a buddy of a friend already exists in your social network who is qualified for the job you’re looking for.
+You should publish an advertisement that is comparable to what you’ve published on the social media accounts associated with your company, but you should add a personal touch to it.
+Only consider this alternative if you are confident in your ability to hire close relatives or friends and then fire them if things don’t go as planned.
+You will need to keep your personal relationship with them separate from the professional one, and you should treat them the same way you would treat any other employee.

 - Trade and industry associations

 If the position you are hiring for is specialised to an industry or requires certain trades or abilities, you should advertise it in industry journals, trade magazines, or on the websites of association organisations.